d2l-ai/d8/image_classification/constructing.md

 ## `from_label_func`

 The `from_label_func` method provides a more flexible way to construct a dataset.
-Similar to above we need to specify the name and URLs, but instead of root folders, now we pass a function that maps a filepath, a :class:`pathlib.Path` object, to a string class name.
+Similar to above we need to specify the name and URLs, but instead of root folders, now we pass a function that maps a file_path, a :class:`pathlib.Path` object, to a string class name.

 Even sometimes the data format fits into `from_folders`, we may still use this method as it allows us to change the class names.